digitallyinduced/ihp/Guide/getting-started.markdown

 Now open [http://localhost:8000/Posts/new](http://localhost:8000/Posts/new) and click "Save Post" without filling the text fields.
 You will get a "This field cannot be empty".

-That's how easy it is, to validate your models with TurboHaskell.
+That's how easy it is, to validate your models with IHP.

 #### Timestamps